dcvanriper/IPUMS-CDOH/measures/racism-county-residential-segregation/README.md

 ## Data acquisition
 Data for this measure come from [IPUMS NHGIS](https://www.nhgis.org).
 To acquire the input data, run the script in the `/R` directory with `_extract.R` in its file name.
 The `_extract.R` script will generate the appropriate directories in the `/data` folder if they do not already exist.

+Our data extract script uses the `ipumsr` package to interface with IPUMS NHGIS through the IPUMS Application Programming Interface (API).
+Using the API requires a key, which is available through the IPUMS user management system.
+If you do not have an IPUMS API key, we recommend following the instructions provided in the [Introduction to the IPUMS API for R Users](https://tech.popdata.org/ipumsr/articles/ipums-api.html) article.

 ## Data processing
 Immediately after you have run the `_extract.R` script, you should run the script in the `/R` directory with `_proc.R` in its file name.
 This script will load the IPUMS NHGIS data into R and create the county-level measures of residential segregation.
 It will then write out a CSV file to the `/data/output` directory.